Albarq-CS/GPMS/README.md

-GPMS – Graduation Project Management System (Graduation Project) Developed an integrated electronic platform to automate the management lifecycle of academic graduation projects, enhancing task tracking and communication workflows between students and supervisors.
+# GPMS – Graduation Project Management System (Graduation Project)
+-Developed an integrated electronic platform to automate the management lifecycle of academic graduation projects, enhancing task tracking and communication workflows between students and supervisors.

 Key Features & Contributions:
 • Built a centralized dashboard for real-time project tracking and task assignment.